jrnold/bayesian_notes/docs/rare-events-logit.md

 For example, @KingZeng2001a and @KingZeng2001b discuss applications with respect to conflicts in international relations.
 For most country-pairs, for most years, there is no conflict.
 If some data are costly to gather, it may be cost efficient to gather data for conflict-years and then randomly select a smaller number of non-conflict years on which to gather data.
-The sample will no longer be representative, but the estimates can be corrected to account for the data-gerating process.
+The sample will no longer be representative, but the estimates can be corrected to account for the data-generating process.

 The reason this works well, is that if there are few 1's, additional 0's have little influence on the estimation (@KingZeng2001a).